6 best PC emulation software for Macs [2019 List]

 Another great thing about Fusion is that you can utilize Windows-only devices with your Macintosh when Windows is up on the Mac.
 Few other emulators can match Fusion’s seamless Mac integration, extensive virtual machine support and graphics engine.

-This is open-source virtualization software that’s compatible with various platforms.
-So aside from utilizing Windows software on Macs, you can also run macOS programs on Windows (XP and higher) and Linux with VB.
+This is open-source virtualization software is available on multiple platforms, so it can also run on Windows and Linux.
+Aside from utilizing Windows software on Macs, you can also run macOS programs on Windows (XP and higher) and Linux with VB.
 You can download VirtualBox from this website page.

-The best thing about VirtualBox is that it supports so many guest operating systems.
-You can open both 32 and 64-bit Windows platforms from ’98 up, Solaris, Ubuntu, Debian and even DOS as VB guest operating systems.
+The highlight of VirtualBox is is it support for various guest operating systems.
+This allows you to run both 32 and 64-bit Windows platforms from ’98 up, Solaris, Ubuntu, Debian and even DOS as VB guest operating systems.
 The software almost perfectly synchronizes the hardware and platforms, and Virtualbox also supports 3D acceleration.